letscloud-community/letscloud-openapi-gpt/README.md

 **"Authentication failed"**
 - Check if your API key is correct
-- Make sure you included "Bearer" before your API key
+- Make sure you provide your API token without any prefix
 - Try regenerating your API key in your LetsCloud dashboard

 **"Server not found"**